philipzae/xfce-test/README.md

 The automatically created videos are on [my youtube channel](https://www.youtube.com/user/schuellerf) for now.

 This containers are based on ubuntu with a build from git sources of all core Xfce components + some apps for testing.
 Other distributions and versions will be supported at a later stage!
+For user testing instructions, including installation, running and uninstallation, check out the [Xfce Wiki](https://wiki.xfce.org/testing/xfce-test).

 # Travis